resttime/cl-liballegro/allegro/README.md

 **ffi-functions:** All the functions of allegro are defined in here.

-**interface:** This is where you will find the Lisp interface you can use.
+**interface:** This is where you will find the OPTIONAL Lisp interface you can use.

 Files
 --------------------------